Agent service deployment

 --service-dir PATH Path to service dir.

---dev Build developement image.
+--dev Build development image.

 --pull Pull latest dependencies.